privly/privly-android/README.md

 ## About this repository ##

 This repository maintains the Android Application of Privly.
-The application currently integrates the two injectable [privly-applications](https://github.com/privly/privly-applications/) - PlainPost and ZeroBin for creating new Privly Posts.
+The application currently integrates:
+* the two injectable [privly-applications](https://github.com/privly/privly-applications/) - PlainPost and ZeroBin for creating new Privly Posts
+* shows Index (List with Privly Posts)
+* shows privly links in FaceBook, Twitter and Gmail

 ## Developer Info ##
 To contribute to the development of Privly-Android.